 Introduction / History

-* Pray that they get the help they need with their health and standard of living.
+Pray that Indian believers help them to begin their own disciple making movement.
+Pray for spiritual hunger that will lead them to the foot of the cross.
+Pray that they get the help they need with their health and standard of living.